xzYue/odoo/doc/howtos/backend.rst

     most command-line options can also be set using :ref:`a configuration file <reference/cmdline/config>`

-An Odoo module is declared by its :ref:`manifest <reference/module/manifest>`.
-It is mandatory and contains a single python dictionary declaring various metadata for the module: the module's name and description, list of Odoo modules required for this one to work properly, references to data files, …
+An Modoo module is declared by its :ref:`manifest <reference/module/manifest>`.
+It is mandatory and contains a single python dictionary declaring various metadata for the module: the module's name and description, list of Modoo modules required for this one to work properly, references to data files, …

 The manifest's general structure is::